-Alas, the Major Graham Mansion is misnamed….it should be called the Squire David Mansion in honor of the Major’s father.
-Squire David is the original owner who built and amassed this huge estate located in the Graham’s Forge community of northern Wythe County.
+Major David Peirce Graham is a Civil War hero and the celebrated namesake of this lovely, majestic antebellum home and its surrounding 6000 acres.
+However, as history will do from time to time, the Major Graham Mansion name really should receive a ‘minor’ adjustment.
+If history were completely accurate, the mansion would be called the Squire David Graham Mansion, in honor of the Major’s father.
+For it was Squire David, the mansion’s original owner, who designed and built the mansion and amassed this huge estate located in the Graham’s Forge community of northern Wythe County.

 Squire David was born in 1800.
 His father Robert Graham, immigrated to the nearby Locust Hill area by way of Pennsylvania and North Carolina from County Down Ireland in 1774 .
 He served in the Revolutionary War militia.
 The father of fourteen children from two wives, Robert passed away when Squire David was almost 11-years-old.
 Young David was mentored by his older half brothers Samuel and James as well as local businessman and brother-in-law Joseph McGavock.
 In 1826 Squire David purchased the initial parcel of Cedar Run and the Perry Mount iron furnace from the Joseph Baker and the Crockett families.
-Have you heard the ghost story about the man who was murdered by his slaves here at the Graham home place?
-Well, it is no ghost story, it is fact!
-Joseph Baker’s cabin was located exactly where the mansion now sits.
+In the 1770s, Joseph Baker’s cabin was located where the mansion now sits.
 Based on Montgomery Courthouse documents, Baker was murdered by his slaves, Bob and Sam, on this very property in 1786.
 Bob and Sam were hung from a Hickory tree on the hill overlooking the mansion and it is said they still roam these hills to this day!

 The original Squire David Graham home is the rear frame section of the current mansion.
 Built in the 1830s, it is said that Major Graham lived there all of his life.
 Major Graham was born in 1838.
 The Grahams went on to amass an empire of 12 iron forges and furnaces, thousands of acres of land, a mill, general store, part ownership of the local mines, as well as complete the construction of this beautiful mansion.